Jurors Get to See Alex Murdaugh’s Third Police Grilling

 Later in the interview, Owen asked Murdaugh if there were any missing guns from his hunting estate.
 At first, Murdaugh only mentions three guns—before eventually bringing up the semi-automatic rifle prosecutors allege was used to fatally shoot Maggie.

-“I understand also that a .300 was used that night….one of which was lost a long time ago.
-But I’m telling you now that I am certain that we replaced that gun,” Murdaugh said in the interview.
+“I understand also that a .300 was used that night…. one of which was lost a long time ago,” Murdaugh said in the interview.
 “But I’m telling you now that I am certain that we replaced that gun.”

 Murdaugh then quickly flipped the interview to ask Owen questions about the ongoing investigation, where the SLED agent admits that investigators are not as far along as they had hoped.